Diagnostic

 Unclear integration scope

-Standards, architecture, timeline, and ownership are undefined.
-Decisions are being deferred instead of resolved.
+Standards, architecture, and ownership are undefined.
+Decisions are deferred instead of resolved.

 Compliance exposure

-HIPAA or SOC2 gaps are ambiguous and untested.
+HIPAA or SOC2 gaps are untested.
 No confidence the current approach will survive audit or certification.

 Brittle legacy architecture

 Mirth, Rhapsody, or Ensemble is aging.
-The cost, risk, and timeline of modernization are unquantified.
+Modernization cost, risk, and timeline are unquantified.

 Compounding architecture drift

-Early decisions are creating unclear boundaries, data quality issues, and sequencing risk — all getting more expensive to fix at scale.
+Early decisions are creating unclear boundaries and sequencing risk — getting more expensive to fix at scale.

 What the diagnostic covers